slatedocs/slate/source/index.md

-tel | Telephone number of the business, should be 10 digits website |  URL for the business, include http:// email | Email address for the business logitude | Longitude of the business location latitude | Latitude of the business location facebook_id | The Facebook ID or the name of the page for the business twitter_id | Twitter username for the business, without the @ symbol
+tel | Telephone number of the business, should be 10 digits website |  URL for the business, include http:// email | Email address for the business longitude | Longitude of the business location latitude | Latitude of the business location facebook_id | The Facebook ID or the name of the page for the business twitter_id | Twitter username for the business, without the @ symbol